AstroKriel/LineIntegralConvolution/README.md

 ## Quick start

-`compute_lic_with_postprocessing` is the main entry point for generating Line Integral Convolutions.
+`compute_lic_with_postprocessing` is the main entry point for generating LICs.
 It manages all the internal calls and offers optional postprocessing: filtering and intensity equalisation.
 In practice, this is the only function you’ll need to call!

 Here’s a quick example: